Playa del Carmen Travel Tips From a Local

-Not only is the weather warm in Playa del Carmen, but the people are very sociable and hospitable as well.
-Most of us come to live in paradise, leaving friends and family behind.
-Therefore, we are open and welcoming to newcomers and love to share the best this region has to offer!
+Not only is the weather warm in Playa del Carmen, but also, in general, the hospitable nature of the residents matches the warmth of the climate.
+Most have come to live in paradise, leaving friends and family behind.
+Therefore, we welcome newcomers and love to share the best this region has to offer!

-Tip: One way to get off on the right foot with our ocean friends, is to please wear all-natural or biodegradeable sunscreens and repellants.
-By respecting and protecting the delicate underwater ecosystems, we will be able to swim amongst the amazing marine life that dwell within them for many more years to come!
+Tip: One way to get off on the right foot with our ocean friends is by wearing biodegradable sunscreen and repellent.
+By respecting and protecting the delicate underwater ecosystems, we’ll be able to marvel at and allow marine life to flourish for years to come!

-Whatever your workout style may be, there are an abundance of exercise classes in which to meet like-minded people from yoga to bootcamps to crossfit.
-The two most popular gyms in the downtown core are The Gym (1st Avenue between Constituyentes and Calle 16) and Evolve (Calle 24 between 5 and 10th Avenue.)
+Whatever your workout style, there are an abundance of exercise classes in which to meet like-minded people from yoga to bootcamps to Crossfit.
+The two most popular gyms in the downtown core are The Gym and Evolve.